 Role and value of placements

-4.2 This commitment is based on the understanding that the provision of placement learning within programmes of study can bring significant benefits to students, placement providers, academic Schools and future employers.
+The University’s commitment to expand provision is based on the understanding that the provision of placement learning within programmes of study can bring significant benefits to students, placement providers, academic Schools and future employers:

 Placement Student, School of Mathematics/Admiral Group PLC